stefangabos/Zebra_Datepicker/README.md

  - supports all sorts of combinations for starting and ending dates
  - date pickers can be "paired" – where one or more date pickers will use the value of another date picker as starting date
  - supports internationalization
- - works by automatically attaching a small calendar icon to the indicated input fields which displays the attached datepicker when clicked.
+ - works by automatically attaching a small calendar icon to the indicated input fields which displays the attached date picker when clicked.
  - it's compatible with AMD and CommonJS

 [![Themes](https://raw.github.com/stefangabos/Zebra_Datepicker/master/examples/themes.png)](https://stefangabos.github.io/Zebra_Datepicker/)